MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/variables.md

 |NewVar|*|The name of the variable to set|

 >[!NOTE]
-> Produced variable names can't contain special characters, white spaces, and non-latin characters.
+> Produced variable names can't contain special characters, and white spaces.
 Also, they can't start with arithmetic characters.

 ##### <a name="assign_onerror"></a> Exceptions